chichi-ugo/School_District_Analysis/README.md

 How is the school summary affected?
-- Like above, we will look first at the analysis before removing the compromised data - spicifally at the row for THS:
+- Like above, we will look first at the initial analysis before removing the compromised data - spicifally at the row for THS:

 ![Initial School Summary](https://github.com/chichi-ugo/School_District_Analysis/blob/main/Resources/images/school_analysis_df_init.PNG?raw=true)